Important dates and advice to help small businesses prepare for EOFY

 5. Maximise your tax refunds

-6. Maintain personal and financial finances separated
+6. Separate personal and business finances separated

-• 9 February 2021 Tax on income for 2020 due for those who do not have a tax agent.
+• 9 February 2021 - 2020 income tax due for those who don’t have a tax representative.

 • 1.
-April, 2021 The new financial year begins from New Zealand.
+April, 2021 - the new financial year begins in New Zealand.

 • 7 May 2021 - end-of-year GST return and payment due.